 Section 1.
 Consent Agenda.
 The President or presiding officer may place any item on the consent agenda for the applicable Board meeting.
 Items may also be placed on the consent agenda by majority vote of the Board.
 The consent agenda shall be adopted by a majority vote of the Board.
-Such item may be removed from the consent agenda by any Board member wishing to have it placed on the regular Board meeting agenda.
+Any item may be removed from the consent agenda by any Board member wishing to have it placed on the regular Board meeting agenda.

 Section 2.
 Action on Items.
 Items that are not placed on the consent agenda but which require the Board’s action must be reviewed by the Board at a minimum of two separate meetings.
 Such review shall consist of at least a first review and a final review.
 Action may be taken on an item when it is brought to the Board for final review.
 The Board may waive the requirement for two separate reviews of any agenda item by majority vote.

-The materials for each item requiring Board action must be provided to all members not less than seven days before the meeting in which first review has been scheduled.
+The materials for each item requiring Board action must be provided to all members not less than seven days before the meeting.
 The Board may waive this requirement for advance receipt of materials only by unanimous vote of the Board members present.

 ARTICLE NINE: COMMITTEES